pwdd/pwdd.github.io/_posts/2017-01-15-what-is-case-class-in-scala.md

 // true
 ```

-This means that we can use pattern matching when dealing with case classes.
+We can also use pattern matching when dealing with case classes.

 ```scala
 def currentPlayerMessage(player: Player): String = player match {